izac999/wake-up/README.md

 Files
 -----

-`ping.js` is responsible for keeping the websites up 24/7, It pings all the websites on the urls-save.json file every 5 minutes!
+`ping.js` is responsible for pinging the URL's, It pings all the URL's stored on the urls-save.json file every 5 minutes.

 `server.js` is responsible for managing HTTP requests.

 For more help, join our Discord: [Support Server!](https://discord.gg/mBKfu2D)

-Made by freddy#0380 (izac999)!
 -------------------

 \ ゜o゜)ノ